$ \mu-\tau $ Reflection Symmetry and Its Explicit Breaking for Leptogenesis in a Minimal Seesaw Model: General Framework

 \section{General Framework}

 In this section, we present a general formalism of $\mu-\tau$ reflection symmetry considering minimal seesaw framework.
-This symmetry was originally proposed for the left-handed neutrino fields ~\citep{Harrison:2002et} where one can write the field transformation as
+To show that the low energy neutrino mass matrix satisfies $\mu-\tau$ reflection symmetry, we consider the field transformation as

 Such transformations lead to the low energy light neutrino mass matrix $M_\nu^{}$ as